Rahulnisanth/ACM/README.md

 ## Project Overview

 Auto Commit Mate - ACM is a VS Code extension designed to help developers track their workflow and automatically generate detailed commit logs for each work session.
-This extension helps organize project history, track file changes, and push logs to GitHub without manual intervention.
+This extension helps organize project history, track file changes, and push logs to GitHub without manual intervention which upstreams the github contributions.

 ## Features